Pingel88/basic-blog-webpack/README.md

 ## Specs
 ```
 Describe: Entry()
-Test: "It should create an entry object"
+Test: "It should create an entry object."
-Code: todayEntry = new Entry("Store Trip", "Today, I went to the store")
+Code: todayEntry = new Entry("Store Trip", "Today, I went to the store");
 Expect: (todayEntry).toEqual({title: "Store Trip", body: "Today, I went to the store"})

 Describe: Entry.prototype.makeDatePretty()
-Test: "It should modify the date value to a pretty format"
+Test: "It should modify the date value to a pretty format."
-Code: todayEntry = new Entry("Store Trip", "Today, I went to the store")
+Code: todayEntry = new Entry("Store Trip", "Today, I went to the store");
 Expect: (todayEntry.makeDatePretty()).toEqual("Monday, 1 February 2021")

 Describe: Journal()
-Test: "It should create a journal object"
+Test: "It should create a journal object."
 Expect: (new Journal()).toEqual({entries: {}, currentId: 0})

 Describe: Journal.prototype.assignId()
-Test: "It should modify the value of the currentId key"
+Test: "It should modify the value of the currentId key."
-Code: newJournal = new Journal(); newJournal.assignId()
+Code: newJournal = new Journal(); newJournal.assignId();
 Expect: (newJournal.currentId).toEqual(1)

 Describe: Journal.prototype.addEntry()